Manseband/Music/README.md

 # Music
-Web scraping and tagging utilities
+Web scraping and some tagging utilities.